High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0%

-Lilac Diesel is a hybrid strain that captures linalool’s earthy, floral scent well.
-This strain has more CBG than CBD, which adds a little balance to the high THC content.
-While linalool is present in this strain’s aroma, the effects are more uplifting and euphoric than other strains high in linalool.
+Lilac Diesel is a hybrid strain that captures linalool’s earthy, floral aroma.
+This strain has more cannabigerol (CBG) than CBD, which adds a little balance to the high THC content.
+While the linalool terpene is clearly present in this strain’s aroma, the effects may lean more uplifting and euphoric than other strains high in linalool.

 Average linalool content: 1.0%